wandb/docs/docs/support/integrate_wb_project_but_dont_upload_any_images_media.md

 tags:
    - experiments
 ---

-W&B can be used even for projects that only log scalars — you specify any files or data you'd like to upload explicitly.
-Here's [a quick example in PyTorch](http://wandb.me/pytorch-colab) that does not log images.
+W&B supports projects that log only scalars by allowing explicit specification of files or data for upload.
+Refer to this [example in PyTorch](http://wandb.me/pytorch-colab) that demonstrates logging without using images.